johnsusek/mverse/server/README.md

 - `export MVERSE_VERSION=0.2`

+💡In the following command, you will have to change `mverse.example.com` and `examplepass` to match the cluster you are joining/starting.

 - `java -cp "./mods/mverse-server-$MVERSE_VERSION.jar:forge-$FORGE_VERSION-launcher.jar" -Djgroups.dns.query=mverse.example.com -Dmverse.cluster_password=examplepass "net.minecraftforge.server.ServerMain" nogui`

-💡Note you will have to change `mverse.example.com` and `examplepass` to match the cluster you are joining/starting.

 💡At this point you can also add any additional options to this java command as needed to customize for your environment, things like `-Xmx1024M -Xms1024M`, etc.